FurCode/Mastering-Snoonet-Bots/Body.md

 ```
 When you join the channel, the bot will send you to another random channel instead, and you will be removed from ##random.

-Fun Fact: flotwig also suggested this bot.
+Fun Fact: flotwig also created this bot.